EmployeeIssues.comU.S. Employee Rights in Plain English

 If you don't yet know how many veterans' preference points you have, if any, then you may find out right now by answering the questions in the Veterans' Preference Advisor, a simple, online gizmo provided by the U.S. Department of Labor (DOL).
 Registration is not required, so you'll be answering anonymously.

-If you're an eligible veteran who reasonably believes that a Federal employer discriminated against you by cheating you out of veterans' preference in hiring, then you may file a complaint within 60 days of the alleged violation.
+If you're an eligible veteran who reasonably believes that a Federal employer discriminated against you by cheating you out of veterans' preference in hiring, then you may file a complaint with the DOL within 60 days of the alleged violation.
 If that and your follow-up appeal fail to produce satisfactory results, then you may take your case to court.
-See an appropriate attorney about that.
+Consult an appropriate attorney about that.

 More About Veterans' Preference